5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/development.rst

 * Other variables: snake_case (lowercase and underscores - e.g. ripple_mode)
 * Classes: PascalCase
 * Methods and functions: camelCase
 * "private" methods and functions: start with underscore (e.g. _changeRippleMode()).
 Like in Python this is just a convention, not enforced.
-"Private" means here within a class or the file.
+"Private" means here: within a class or the file.

 Booleans
 --------